Claiming deductions minimizes taxable income

 By taking actions that delay the time when particular income items must be reported on your return, you can shift liability on that income to a different tax year.
-In general, you will be better off if your can postpone the receipt of income until the next year and accelerate payment of expenses into the current tax year.
-In this way you can delay your tax liability on the deferred income to the next tax year
+In general, you will be better off if you can postpone the receipt of income until the next year and accelerate payment of expenses into the current tax year.
+In this way you can delay your tax liability on the deferred income to the next tax year.

 Controlling the timing of income recognition and deductions is generally possible only if you use the cash method of accounting.
 There are rules in place to prevent accrual basis taxpayers from distorting their income/deductions by the timing.

-Although delaying the receipt of income does mean that have to wait longer to receive payment, you will have the amount you save on taxes available for your use for over a year.
+Although delaying the receipt of income does mean that you have to wait longer to receive payment, you will have the amount you save on taxes available for your use for over a year.

 When is It bad to defer income and accelerate deductions?